FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 reinforcement will have to be made to sub grade which will be quite expensive.
 We may not

-be in a position to upgrade the footpaths in 2024 due to lack of financial resources.--- 7
+be in a position to upgrade the footpaths in 2024 due to lack of financial resources.
+---
+7

 12.